 Bazamu isn’t a real word.
 I made it up.
 It was created with good intentions though, I promise.
 “Bazamu” takes root in the Turkish word “bağbozumu,” which means “vintage” and is just one of countless words and phrases that I’ve learned and used while traveling abroad in order to find the local flea market or vintage / antique shops.

-The beautiful thing about collecting watches is that there isn’t a definitive finish line – a collection is a fluid thing, and here’s to hoping that I can continue to dig up more interesting pieces in the years to come.
-I hope you guys enjoy the site and stay tuned in for the long haul.
+The beautiful thing about collecting watches is that there isn’t a definitive finish line – a collection is a fluid thing, so here’s to hoping that I can continue to dig up more interesting pieces in the years to come.

 Never stop exploring, enjoy the thrill of the hunt, and always keep the faith.
 Timing is everything!